uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

 1. Repeat the process on the Cheaha Collection side to locate the destination path on the Cheaha Collection side.

-1. Select the file and folders you wish to transfer on the shared Collection side.
+1. Select the file and folders you wish to transfer on the source Collection side.
 Do so by clicking the checkboxes next to the file and folder names.

     ![File Manager page with a file selected in the left selection area.
 The start button is boxed in red.](./images/gi-transfer-lts-to-cheaha/008-selection.png)